Dre Campbell Farm

 How to Eat (Raw or Cooked)

-The best way to eat any vegetable depends on your health status.
-Eating raw retains all of its nutrients.
-Unfortunately, not all veggies can be eaten raw because some can be hard to digest.
+Eating raw food retains all of its nutrients.
+Unfortunately, not all vegetables can be eaten raw because some are difficult to digest.

 Steaming is one of the best methods for cooking vegetables.
 They are softened by the heat, making them easier to eat.
 More importantly, they retain the majority of their nutrients.